advclb/knowledge-base/git.md

 ### GitFlow

 [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) is for libraries and SasS applications where you need to maintain different release branches at the same time.
 It is rarely used in today's industry.
-But it shows you some good things of Git.
+But it shows you some good things of Git. **Don't use it**.